Biosulin R, 100 me/ml 10 ml

 There are a number of drugs that affect the need for insulin.

-.
-Hypoglycemic effect of insulin is enhanced by oral hypoglycemic drugs, MAO inhibitors, ACE inhibitors, carbohydrate inhibitors, non-selective beta-adrenoblockers, bromocriptine, octreotide, sulfonamides, anabolic steroids, tetracyclines, clofibrate, ketoconazole, mebendazole, pyridoxine, cyclophosphamide, phenfluramine, lithium preparations; Drugs containing ethanol.
+The hypoglycemic effect of insulin is enhanced by oral hypoglycemic drugs, MAO inhibitors, ACE inhibitors, carbonic anhydrase inhibitors, non-selective beta-blockers, bromocriptine, octreotide, sulfonamides, anabolic steroids, tetracyclines, clofibrate, ketoconazole, mebendazole, pyridoxine, cyclophosphamide, fenfluramine, lithium preparations; preparations containing ethanol.

-The hypoglycemic effects of insulin are impaired by oral contraceptives, GCS, thyroid hormones, thiazide diuretics, heparin, tricyclic antidepressants, sympathomimetics, danazol, clonidine, BKK, diazoxide, morphine, phenytoin, nicotine.
+The hypoglycemic effect of insulin is weakened by oral contraceptives, corticosteroids, thyroid hormones, thiazide diuretics, heparin, tricyclic antidepressants, sympathomimetics, danazol, clonidine, CCB, diazoxide, morphine, phenytoin, nicotine.

-The effects of reserpine and salicylates may both weaken and enhance the effect of the drug.
+Under the influence of reserpine and salicylates, it is possible to both weaken and enhance the effect of the drug.

 Overdose

-Treatment: mild hypoglycemia can be managed by the patient himself by ingesting sugar or carbohydrate-rich foods.
-Therefore, it is recommended that diabetics carry sugar, sweet fruit juice, or other sweets with them at all times.
+Treatment: the patient can eliminate mild hypoglycemia himself by ingesting sugar or carbohydrate-rich foods.
+Therefore, diabetic patients are advised to carry sugar, sweet fruit juice or other sweets with them at all times.

-In severe cases, if the patient loses consciousness, 40% dextrose solution is administered intravenously; intramuscularly, subcutaneously, intravenously – glucagon.
-After recovery of consciousness, the patient is advised to take a meal rich in carbohydrates to prevent the recurrence of hypoglycemia.
+In severe cases, when the patient loses consciousness, a 40% dextrose solution is administered intravenously; intramuscularly, subcutaneously, intravenously – glucagon.
+After regaining consciousness, the patient is advised to eat a meal rich in carbohydrates to prevent the recurrence of hypoglycemia.

 ---|---|